 Will you join your sisters in Christ in attempting the challenge for yourself this year?

-You can download the PDF here (or click image below) to print out.
+You can download the free printer-friendly PDF here (or click image below) to get your copy.

 If you wish to tell us how it went for you or a challenge you particularly enjoyed, we would love to hear from you!
 Comment below to let others know you participated in the challenge.
 Or you can email us at firstname.lastname@example.org or message us on social media.
 God bless you and your family in 2020!